Blue CapNot just a trace element supplement

 - Aids in rumen development of poorer doing livestock.

-- Ease of Application – for best results use in the water supply, but can also be poured of hay, given orally or be mixed with feed.
+- Ease of Application – for best results use in the water supply, but can also be poured on hay or mixed with feed.

 - High amino acid content (the building block of protein)